At Foodology Geek we take a few things very seriously…two of those things are Chocolate Chip Cookies and Healthy Eating!

 This recipe checks both of those boxes.Jump to Recipe

-While these ARE cookies and they DO qualify as sweet treat (rather than a core-fuel food) these cookies are made with basic good-for-you ingredients.
+While these ARE cookies and they DO qualify as a sweet treat (rather than a core-fuel food) these cookies are made with basic good-for-you ingredients.
 They are grain free and Paleo-ish (depending on how strict you are about natural sweeteners).

 Don’t be fooled by their homely exterior.
 These cookies are amazing.